 The best thing you can do is to keep bad guys guessing.
 Home automation is your very best friend for this job.
 If your alarm company offers it, look into bundled deals that might help you save money.
 Some systems integrate your alarm with wi-fi-controlled door locks and cameras for added security.
 If your alarm company doesn’t offer this, there are a variety of “smart home” products on the market now, including the popular Amazon Alexa and Echo.
 You can can get started for as little as $50.

 It’s very convenient to be able to control your lights and electronics from anywhere in the world, and you can do this in several ways.
 The most basic are analog timers that you can plug a lamp or appliance into.
 They are cheap and reliable, but not very flexible.
 A step up are individual electronic versions that are Wi-Fi enabled.
 These let you control a lamp or appliance from your smartphone.
-Simple versions can be found for as little as $25.
+Simple versions can be found on Amazon for as little as $20 or less.

-The idea is to make it seem like someone is home, and so don’t limit it to one light in one room.
+The idea is to make it seem like someone is home, so don’t limit it to one light in one room.
 Consider a system such as Philips Hue, which can be configured to control lights and appliances throughout your home.
 These systems also let you schedule activities, so you can be sure lights come on when it gets dark, even when you’re not home.
 Try scheduling some other things: Have music playing upstairs.
 Have the TV on in the living room.
 For convenience, we’ve included some of our favorite and best reviewed options from Amazon below.
 (Remember, when you shop Amazon through TravelLatte, you pay the same but we may receive commissions to help run the site.)

 #5: Have Some Friends Over!